zxcvresque/Music-Availability/readme.md

 # 🎧 Music Availability — Various Platforms (Web Browser UserScripts)

-Check whether a **track/album is available in other regions** on supported music platforms — directly on the official site, with a clean in-page panel (search, copy, progress bar, floating/minimize, and persistent preferences).
+Check whether a **track/album is available in other regions** on supported music platforms — directly on the official site, with a clean in-page panel (**search, copy, progress bar, floating/minimize, persistent preferences**).

 <!-- ⚡ Quick Install -->
 <p align="center">